abdillahmufki/abdillahmufki/README.md

 - 🌱 I’m currently learning **ReactJS & ExpressJS**

-- 👨‍💻 All of my projects are available at [https://abdillahmufkiauzan.vercel.app/](https://abdillahmufkiauzan.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Personal Site](https://abdillahmufkiauzan.vercel.app/)

 - 📫 How to reach me **abdillahmufky123@gmail.com**

-- 📄 Know about my experiences [[LinkedIn](https://www.linkedin.com/in/abdillah-mufki-auzan-mubin-55a873212/)]([https://abdillahmufkiauzan.vercel.app/](https://www.linkedin.com/in/abdillah-mufki-auzan-mubin-55a873212/)](https://www.linkedin.com/in/abdillah-mufki-auzan-mubin-55a873212/))
+- 📄 Know about my experiences [LinkedIn]([https://abdillahmufkiauzan.vercel.app/](https://www.linkedin.com/in/abdillah-mufki-auzan-mubin-55a873212/))

 - ⚡ Fun fact **I love Art and Design, I am a student at Widyatama University, Bandung.
 Majoring in Informatics Engineering.**